Live stream will be available after this brief ad from our sponsors

 In actuality, the door remains open for Lohrei to stick in Boston.
 He's still with the NHL club as of Monday.
 He survived Sunday's round of roster cuts, which included Jakub Zboril, not him, being assigned to Providence.

-Could Lohrei end up in Boston’s opening night lineup?
-Frankly, that’s still a move that would qualify as a surprise.
-But head coach Jim Montgomery continued to leave open the possibility for it, when he Montgomery to Pang on Lohrei: “He’s gonna be a big part of our future.
+Could Lohrei end up in Boston's opening night lineup?
+Frankly, that's still a move that would qualify as a surprise.
+But head coach Jim Montgomery continued to leave open the possibility for it, when he told TNT's Darren Pang on Lohrei: "He’s gonna be a big part of our future.
 Only question is if that’s Oct.
-11 or sometime later this year.”
-Bruins still haven’t made final decision on Mason Lohrei and where he’ll begin season.
+11 [for the season opener] or sometime later this year."
+GM Don Sweeney told reporters on Monday at Bruins Media Day that they still haven't decided where Lohrei will begin the season.

 One consideration for whether there's room for Lohrei on the NHL roster is Danton Heinen's strong camp.
 GM Don Sweeney told reporters on Monday at Bruins Media Day that the Bruins are still weighing their options with Heinen, who joined the team on a PTO.
 Signing him will only further squeeze the Bruins on the cap.